erfanBohloul/associationAPI/README.md

 you can see other properties of associationDB from compose.yml file and application.properties file.

 this application using JPA. you can see the relation between entities through the source code yourself.

+## Security
+the major of configured security is about acl security. i defined a custome permission evaluater and with help of A and B classes, we will figuring out how to evalute permission